projectcalico/calico/networking/ipv6.md

 **Kubernetes IPv6 host requirements**
   - An IPv6 address that is reachable from the other hosts
-  - The sysctl setting `net.ipv6.conf.all.forwarding` setting it to `1`.
+  - The sysctl setting, `net.ipv6.conf.all.forwarding`, is set to `1`.
     This ensures both Kubernetes service traffic and {{site.prodname}} traffic is forwarded appropriately.
   - A default IPv6 route